What is an eating disorder? Are there signs I should be on the lookout for? And what do I do if I’m suffering?

 Note; There are obvious cross-overs between this eating disorder and that of Anorexia Nervosa that we’ll discuss in a later part of the series.

 Binge Eating Disorder (BED).

-Also known as BED or Emotional Eating, this eating disorder is often associated with a higher body weight.
-It involves recurrent episodes of eating a large quantity of food, loss of control of eating, a sense of shame, distress and guilt after a binge and the absence of compensating behaviors.
+Also known as BED or Emotional Eating, this eating disorder is often associated with higher body weight.
+It involves recurrent episodes of eating a large quantity of food, loss of control of eating, a sense of shame, distress, and guilt after a binge, and the absence of compensating behaviors.
 This sets it apart from Bulimia wherein the person then compensates using a variety of methods (see above).

 Other Specified Feeding or Eating Disorder.